Affiliate Marketing: The Legal Issues

 Certain services/goods that are being sold online are regulated, and therefore to market it, you need to ensure that the business on whose behalf you are marketing is registered and licensed to sell those products.
-For example, in order to run an online sports betting website in Lagos, Nigeria, the company needs to be licensed by the Lagos State Lotteries Board.
+For example, in order to run an online sports betting website in Lagos, Nigeria, the company needs to be licensed by the Lagos State Lotteries Authority.
 Any company carrying out the business of online sports betting without a licence is committing a crime.

 If you therefore assist in the commission of this crime, by actively engaging customers on behalf of an unlicensed company, you could be held liable for being an accessory to the crime.
 Granted, there is no case law on online affiliate marketing in Nigeria to support this, however, it is a theory of criminal liability, which definitely holds up to academic scrutiny.
 Therefore, before you sign any affiliate agreement, ensure the company is validly registered to carry on that business, ask for proof, do your research etc. Make sure that you take all logical steps to verify that you are not assisting in the commission of a crime.

 You need to understand exactly what you are being paid for, it varies by website, and varies by industry.
 You may be paid ‘per click’ which leads to the business owner’s website, or ‘per sale/action’.
 It is imperative you know this, so you can gear your marketing towards achieving those metrics.
 If for instance you are being paid per sale, and there is no specific ‘call to action’ on your blog, which is geared towards closing a sale, you may find that all you are doing is generating user traffic for the business but no sales, and therefore no revenue for yourself.